Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Best Restaurants in Porto

-We think the best Porto restaurants are ones where visitors can dine side-by-side with locals.
-The places we include on our list are typical Porto establishments – and most are far from fancy.
-That said, they are not without character and a big dose of charm.
+We think the top Porto restaurants are ones where visitors can dine side-by-side with locals.
+The places we include are mostly typical Porto establishments – and are far from fancy.
+That said, they are not without character and a big dose of charm and, of course, excellent food!

 Porto Restaurant Tips

-Service is usually delivered with a smile, but waitstaff tend to leave you on your own until you call them to your table.
+Meals are usually delivered efficiently and then the waitstaff tend to leave you on your own.
 Many of our recommended Porto food dishes can take time to prepare, but – trust us – it’s worth the wait!

-For all of our recommended things to eat in Porto, we include a description of the dish, as well as a recommended restaurant.
-For each Porto restaurant, we include a link to Google Maps, so you can easily locate it.
+For all of our recommended things to eat in Porto, we include a description of the dish, as well as our preferred Porto restaurant to consume it.

-At the end of the post, we include a map of all our recommended Porto Restaurants.
-Visitors can use our guide to create their own self-guided Porto food tours – and we include a few top-rated guided tours at the end of the article as well.
+At the end of the article, we include a map of all our recommended Porto Restaurants.
+Visitors can use our tips to create their own Self-Guided Porto Food Tours – and we highlight a few top-rated guided foodie tours, as well.

 #1 Cachorrinhos